 - Confirming legal documents signed by the president

-The job of HOA board treasurer is just what it sounds like: The treasurer handles the money, keeps financial records, and either prepares the HOA’s financial statements and reports or oversees the records being sent to a CPA.
+The job of HOA board treasurer handles the money, keeps financial records, and either prepares the HOA’s financial statements and reports, or oversee the records being sent to a CPA.
 This board member also has a major role in planning the HOA’s annual budget.

 What else does the HOA board do?

-The board must make sure the community’s rules and covenants, conditions and restrictions (CC&Rs) are being upheld.
+The board must make sure the community’s rules and covenants, conditions & restrictions (CC&Rs) are being upheld.
 It is also the duty of the board to follow up when homeowners break the rules

 Sometimes these violations are reported by other residents, and sometimes they’re the result of routine inspections by an HOA employee such as a property manager.